frankyzam/pdsnd_github/README.md

 The most common birth year amongst users (if available) Finally, the user is prompted with the choice of restarting the program or not.

+Docstrings:
+If you need additional information while reading through the code look in the docstrings.

 ### Files used
 chicago.csv - Dataset containing all bikeshare information for the city of Chicago provided by Udacity.